-► Hardware PM (Power Management) State Control (Available when "Power Technology" is set to Custom)
+► Hardware PM (Power Management) State Control

 Hardware P-States

 If this feature is set to Disable, hardware will choose a P-state setting for the system based on an OS request.
 If this feature is set to Native Mode, hardware will choose a P-state setting based on OS guidance.
 If this feature is set to Native Mode with No Legacy Support, hardware will choose a P-state setting independently without OS guidance.
 The options are Disable, Native Mode, Out of Band Mode, and Native Mode with No Legacy Support.